-After selecting your WiFi and entering your password, the board will automatically connect to your network every time it turns on.
-If it is unable to connect to your network, it will recreate the DCTransistor network and wait for you to select a new one ot join.
+After setup, the board will automatically connect to your network every time it turns on.
+If it is unable to connect to your network, it will recreate the DCTransistor network and wait for you to select a new one to join.

 While it is waiting for you to connect it to your Wifi, or while it is connecting to your WiFi as it turns on, the board’s WiFi status LED will remain yellow.

 The board checks for software updates every time it turns on, and will automatically update itself if there is a newer version of software.